RoniRush/Conquest-Web-Game/README.md

 # Conquest-Web-Game
 Conquest is a strategy web game developed with java and java script (using HTML and css) , running on tomcat server

+before we dive in, there are important setups: install java and intelliJ IDEA (it will be easier to use beacuse all the setups i already made in my project), install tomcat 8.5.55, hit run in the inteliJ

 In an imaginary world, there is a map of territories that players must occupy.
 The progression of time in this world is measured in regular cycles instead of events happening.
 (You can treat the cycle as a round in the game where players perform)

 Each surface cell is characterized by the amount of ore that provide a certain yield over each time cycle.